A Cascaded Random Access Quantum Memory: Fast Flux Delivery for High-Q 3D Cavities

 (3) Requiring only a single standard superconducting chip, eliminating the need for additional circuit components.

 (4) Free from external flux coils while maintaining high cavity coherence ($>1$ ms) and low cavity thermal populations ($<0.05\%$).

-Our coupler chip design is shown in Fig.~\ref{fig:coupler_design}(a).
-It is composed of 4 parts (shown in Fig.~\ref{fig:coupler_design}(b), (c), (d), (e)): The SQUID coupler, the shorting lines, the edge-coupled microstrip filter, and the double-Y balun.
+Our coupler chip design is shown in Supplementary Figure~\ref{fig:coupler_design}(a).
+It is composed of 4 parts (shown in Supplementary Figure~\ref{fig:coupler_design}(b), (c), (d), (e)): The SQUID coupler, the shorting lines, the edge-coupled microstrip filter, and the double-Y balun.

 The SQUID coupler is a flux-tunable transmon with two pads that are capacitively coupled to both buffer and storage modes.
 The flux loop is designed to deliver a pure RF flux modulation to the SQUID.
 However, the flux loop also has a stray capacitive coupling to the coupler.
-One solution is to maximize the flux line's inductive coupling to the SQUID loop~\cite{Li2024, Li2024_2}.
+One solution is to maximize the flux line's inductive coupling to the SQUID loop~\cite{Li2024, Li2024_autonomous}.
 In these references involving 2D designs, the flux line produced by such optimization is effective for all frequency ranges and helps mediate fast and clean two-mode squeezing sidebands at $>7\,\mathrm{GHz}$.
-In this work, we can alternatively optimize the SQUID coupler geometries for low RF modulation frequencies $<2\,\mathrm{GHz}$~\cite{luSchoelkopf2023,Lu2025}.
+In this work, we can alternatively optimize the SQUID coupler geometries for low RF modulation frequencies $<2\,\mathrm{GHz}$~\cite{luSchoelkopf2023, Lu2025}.
 We optimized the location of the flux loop using ANSYS HFSS simulations.
 In particular, we quantified the flux-to-charge drive ratio with the following equations: We define the two SQUID junctions as $J_1$ and $J_2$.
 When RF signals at frequency $\omega_{rf}$ are applied through the flux line, the induced currents along $J_1$ and $J_2$ are denoted $I_1(\omega_{rf})$ and $I_2(\omega_{rf})$, respectively~\cite{luSchoelkopf2023}.
 For a pure flux drive:

 For a pure charge drive:

 In the presence of both drives, maximizing the flux modulation amplitude is equivalent to minimizing the following ratio $r(\omega_{rf})$:

 Following ref.~\cite{luSchoelkopf2023}, we optimize the flux-loop position and capacitor pad geometry to minimize $r(\omega_{rf})$.
 In practice, optimizing across the entire range of $\omega_{rf}$ is challenging.
 Since only RF modulation frequencies below $2.5$ GHz are required, we focused our HFSS optimization on the low-frequency range.